namgk/dnr-editor/README.md

 # Distributed Node-RED (DNR) Editor

 Node-RED is a visual tool for wiring the Internet of Things.
 The Distributed Node-RED (DNR) project extends Node-RED to support flows that can be distributed between devices.
-DNR works with a cluster of vanilla Node-RED devices and a Node-RED Coordinator called DNR Editor, a modified version of Node-RED.
+DNR works with a cluster of vanilla Node-RED instances and a coordinator called DNR Editor is used to coordinate the participating Node-RED instances.

 Overall architecture:
 [![Distributed Node-RED](https://snag.gy/vdQ2jn.jpg)](#features)

-DNR Editor is a Node-RED flows editor modified to support design of distributed flows.
+DNR Editor is a Node-RED flows editor modified to support the design of distributed flows.
 Once new flows are deployed, they are not started but distributed to participating Node RED instances in the cluster and deployed there.

-To connect a Node RED instance to a DNR cluster, install node-red-contrib-dnr node on the instance and follow the registration process in the quick start section bellow.
+A Node RED instance can be connected to a DNR cluster by installing *node-red-contrib-dnr*, a special Node RED node designed for DNR.

-Node-red-contrib-dnr module consists of a special node called DNR Daemon node, which acts as a local agent that connect the local Node-RED instance to the DNR cluster.
-DNR-Daemon node gets the DNR flows from DNR Editor, transforms it to a compatible Node-RED flow and deploys the "dnr-ized" flow to the local Node-RED instance .
+*Node-red-contrib-dnr* module consists of a special node called *DNR Daemon* node, which acts as a local agent that connects the local Node-RED instance to the DNR cluster.
+This node gets the DNR flows from DNR Editor, transforms it to a compatible Node-RED flow and deploys the "dnr-ized" flow to the local Node-RED instance.

-This is a research project funded by NSERC that aims at designing a distributed application platform for the Internet of Things and Fog Computing.

 A sample DNR flow that runs on several Raspberry Pis and a Cloud server: